 Cognitive Analytic Therapy (CAT) – Cognitive analytic therapy is a kind of therapy that can be recommended for the treatment of anorexia.
 It looks at past events that may explain the unhealthy thoughts that cause your anorexia, and helps you to recognise and find ways to break the unhealthy patterns.

-Code of Practice – Government guidance on the duties of local authorities, schools, colleges, health services and others who support children and young people with special educational needs (SEN).
+(SEN) Code of Practice – Government guidance on the duties of local authorities, schools, colleges, health services and others who support children and young people with special educational needs (SEN).

 Cognitive Behavioural Therapy (CBT) – Cognitive behavioural therapy helps you to deal with problems by breaking them down into smaller parts.
 It focuses on current problems and how to change negative thought patterns to develop healthy ways of coping with them.
 This therapy is often recommended as part of the treatment for all kinds of eating disorders.
 It can be adapted to the needs of people with particular illnesses, such as bulimia (CBT-BN) or binge eating disorder (CBT-BED).

-DBS – Disclosure and Barring Service, all people who support children and young people need to have a current DBS check.
+DBS – Disclosure and Barring Service.
+All people who support children and young people need to have a current DBS check.

-Dietician – A qualified health professional who can assess, diagnose and treat dietary problems.
+Dietitian – A qualified health professional who can assess, diagnose and treat dietary problems.
 They are registered with a professional body, the Health and Care Professions Council.

 Depression – When you’re depressed, you may have feelings of extreme sadness that can last for a long time.
 These feelings are severe enough to interfere with your daily life, and can last for weeks or months, rather than days.
 Depression is quite common, and about 15% of people will have a bout of severe depression at some point in their lives.